RealGP/rgp.github.io/_clinicians/PHY01.md

 ---
 area: Physical Examinations for GPs
 category: Physical examinations for GPs
-title: Introduction to Physical examina-tions in GP
+title: Introduction to Physical examinations in GP
 description: Watch Dr Keith Birrell introduce the concept of brief physical examinations for GPs this video series
 audio:
 article: